Key Project Summaries

 Discussion: The owner was concerned about controlling point loading to avoid high levels of stress/strain on the second floor beams.
 Internet capture and distribution of the sensor derived information was made available to store personnel, the building contractor and structural engineers.
 The sensor information clearly showed store loading (initial inventory build) and subsequent additional loading in certain areas prior to the Christmas holiday season.
 After reviewing the information captured for six months, the structural engineering firm established limits of displacement/strain and these limits were programmed into the local alarm software.
 Store personnel received alarms when loading was over established limits and took corrective action to alleviate potential overloaded conditions.
 This solution saved the owner millions of dollars in unnecessary repair work and a substantial delay in the store opening.

-Effectiveness of the Repair Program for an Older Turnpike Bridge
+Effectiveness of the Repair Program for an Older Deck Truss Turnpike Bridge

 Situation An Eastern toll authority developed plans to repair an older deck truss bridge structure on their system.
 Prior to letting the repair contract, the authority decided to install a structural monitoring system that would monitor key compressive and tensile stresses for up to six months, establishing a baseline of strains/stresses to compare against similar information captured after the repairs were completed.
 In essence, the owner wanted to determine if the recommended repair, based on an NBIS visual inspection, was necessary and effective.